 Beam blades will perform better in all weather conditions.
 They offer more durability and better performance no matter what mother nature throws at you.

-A good pair of beam blades can also save the consumer money in the long run.
+A good pair of beam blades can also save you money in the long run.
 Think about it…

 If you buy one set of summer blades in April, you are spending roughly $10-$20 depending on quality.
 If you switch to winter blades in November, add another $20-$30, once again depending on quality.
 Most consumers when changing wipers will perform some other sort of maintenance in the process, adding another $20-$40.
 You are now looking at roughly $50-$90 a year for inferior technology!
 It just doesn’t add up!